 Before we had our first child, my wife and I were very close to saving half of our income and we easily could have, but we also loved travelling and had just put a downpayment on a house.
 Since then, although our travels have come to halt (other than the odd short road trip), having a child has also come with other expenses.
 My wife is self-employed and we thought having a child wouldn’t change all that much in her business.
 Ha!
 The amount of time she’s been able to dedicate to billable hours has fallen to less than half.
 I also took a pay cut a couple of years before that, to be closer to home.
 So although we’re not quite a one-income family, we are comfortably saving about 30% of our incomes right now.

 But the question of course, now becomes, could we still save 50%?
 Absolutely!
 I’m not saying it would be easy, but entirely possibly.
 While I realize, that while saving half your income may sound easy for some, it’s a much loftier goal for others.
 It becomes much tougher when you have:

-- Low income.
-It’s much harder to save half your income, if your income isn’t that high to begin with.
-A couple going from $200,000 a year of household income to $100,000 will have a lot easier time, than a family going from $80,000 to living on $40,000/yr household budget.
+Low income.
+It’s much harder to save half your income if your income isn’t that high, to begin with.
+A couple going from $200,000 a year of household income to $100,000 will have a lot easier time, than a family going from $80,000 to live on a $40,000/yr household budget.

 Exercising your budget

 This might seem obvious to some, but before you attempt anything like this, it’s important to find out where you stand.
 Make sure you can cover all your necessary expenses.
 This is not about living off of canned soup for a year.
 Look at your last three months and start planning.

 Get out a pen a paper and jot down all your monthly savings.
 From bank accounts and retirement accounts to any investments, you may have.
 I also consider any ‘extra’ money beyond your minimum put towards debt repayment and mortgage payments as savings as well.
 Because in the case of an emergency, you can always cut back if you needed to.